Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

-This difference in these two methods is further supported by the temporal LE heatmaps in Fig.~\ref{fig:heat map}.
-In cases A and F, the maps are primarily blue, indicating low instability.
-In case B, red values are distributed more broadly, corresponding to the tip’s displacement across the domain.
-In cases C, D, and E, the red regions are localized around the spiral cores, reflecting the fact that only cells near the tip experience high temporal divergence.
-Notably, in case D, a pronounced red spot appears at the core, surrounded by blue regions elsewhere, highlighting the spatial localization of chaos captured by the temporal LE.
+This difference in these two methods is further supported by the $\lambda^T$ heatmaps in Fig.~\ref{fig:heat map}.
+For circular (A) and linear (F) trajectories, the maps are primarily blue, indicating low instability.
+For the cycloidal trajectory (B), In pattern B, higher LE values are distributed more broadly, corresponding to the tip’s displacement across the domain.
+In patterns C, D, and E, the higher LE values are localized around the spiral cores, reflecting the fact that only cells near the tip experience high temporal divergence.
+Notably, for the hypermeandering trajectory in panel E, a pronounced high-LE region appears near the core, surrounded by low-LE regions elsewhere, highlighting the spatial localization of chaos captured by the $\lambda^T$.

-These results confirm that the two methods capture distinct aspects of spiral dynamics: the temporal LE highlights core displacement and local time-wise irregularity, while the spatial LE emphasizes geometric complexity in the wave structure.
-When both core position and shape are stable, as in A and F, both estimators converge toward zero.
-When either aspect becomes unstable, the difference between methods provides insight into the underlying source of chaos.
-When both position and shape are unstable, we could see consistency between these two methods as well, indicating spatial-temporal chaos.
+These results confirm that the two methods capture distinct aspects of spiral dynamics: $\lambda^T$ highlights core displacement and local time-wise irregularity, while $\lambda^S$ emphasizes geometric complexity in the wave structure.
+When the core position and shape are stable (A, F), both estimators converge toward zero.
+Instability in either aspect produces differences between the methods, providing insight into the underlying source of chaos.
+If both position and shape are unstable, the estimators instead show consistent positive values, indicating spatiotemporal chaos.

+In addition to the single-spiral dynamics, the hypocycloidal trajectory scenario can also support multi-spiral activity under a different initial condition, as illustrated in Fig.~\ref{fig:D2}.
+Unlike the relatively localized instability observed in the single-spiral case, this configuration develops several interacting cores whose breakups sustain widespread disordered activity across the tissue.
+The LEs for this special case are respectively 0.16, 0.031, 0.11 for results from $\lambda^T(uvw)$, $\lambda^T(\text{APD})$ and $\lambda^S(\text{APD})$.
+The $\lambda^T(\text{uvw})$ and $\lambda^S(\text{APD})$ values are significantly higher than those in case D (where both are $< 0.1$), reflecting a stronger spatiotemporal chaos induced by the coexistence of multiple spirals.
+This special case highlights how even within a parameter regime classified as single-spiral dynamics, the system may spontaneously transition into a multi-spiral state, thereby bridging our analysis of isolated spirals with the more complex patterns considered next.